-Here you can download cards and simple-to-learn game ideas to help young children build their understanding of early math concepts such as cardinality and composing and comparing numbers.
+Familiar, simple-to-learn card games help young children build their understanding of early math concepts such as cardinality and composing and comparing numbers.
 Using quantity cards with pictures when playing card games, rather than numerals, increases children’s attention to numerosity and adds novelty to old favorites like Go Fish or Memory.

 What’s so special about quantity cards?